-In this series, we have just worked through eight sections on the two-flow structure of an economy.
+In this series, we have worked through eight sections on the two-flow structure of an economy.
 Two economies (e.g., Canada and USA) each have their five functions: basic and surplus supply and demand, and a redistributive function.
-Each economy can have simultaneously occurring ranges of accelerations and decelerations, in some cases discernible phases, with differences in neighborhood, city and region.9See section 7.
-Now we are upping the difficulty of the problem by asking how monies, goods and services “move” from one five-function economy to another, and vice versa.
-The concrete structure of a two-flow economy is complex.
-And, the reality is that many economies are simultaneously in trade with numerous other economies.
-So, we can expect that linkages between economies will also be complex and global.
+Each economy can have simultaneously occurring ranges of accelerations and decelerations, in some cases discernible phases, with differences in neighborhood, city and region.8See section 7.

-In sections 9.1 and 9.2 we describe a few main features of international trade10For more nuanced discussion with modern examples, see Economics for Everyone, ch.
+In sections 9.1 and 9.2 we describe a few main features of international trade9For more nuanced discussion with examples, see Economics for Everyone, ch.
 4..
 In Section 9.3, we look to present and future applications.